sharjith/ModelViewer-Qt/README.md

 Building the code:

-Linux: Open the .pro file in Qt Creator abd build
+Linux: Open the .pro file in Qt Creator and build

 Windows: Open the .pro file in Qt Creator or in Visual Studio using the Qt Tools Extension and build

 Dependencies: Qt5.12 or above Assimp-5.0.1, GLM, freetype-2.10.1